Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 This is only necessary the first time, then the tools will keep it up to date.

-You can now commit this both file and see your first tag appear in GitHub!
+You can now commit this both files and see your first tag appear in GitHub!

 Both native and web platform will have the version number bump after each commit.
 ## GitHub actions for build